The-Devoyage/graphql-mailer/README.md

 ### Set Environment Variables

-First, move the `.env.example` file to `.env` and fill in the variables.
-Be sure to spin up a docker instance to take advantage of `layouts` and `contents`.
+First, move the `.env.example` file to `.env` and fill in the variables to match your accounts/project.
+Be sure to spin up a mongo instance to take advantage of `layouts` and `contents`.

 ### Run The Application